ZeroDay-AGH/cyber-kampus-ctf-24/fifology/challenge/documentation.md

 - **Examples**:
   - `JNZ 8` → Jumps to instruction 8 if the `flag` is not `0`.

+- **IMPORTANT NOTE**: The instruction number is 0-based, meaning the first instruction is at index 0.
 ---

 ### 6. System Calls